A lot or a little?

 Director/co-screenwriter Peter Berg has produced a movie that has both immediacy and resonance, filled with moments of authenticity and insight.
-It has an intentionally rough, gritty, bleached, documentary feel, but Berg is in complete control, with every shot a small gem of precision and mastery.
+Friday Night Lights has an intentionally rough, gritty, bleached, documentary feel, but Berg is in complete control, with every shot a small gem of precision and mastery.
 Many of the performances are quite moving, and, as always, Thornton brings subtlety and natural honesty to his role.

 Within a very traditional sports movie structure, Berg assembles a mosaic of gem-like moments that illuminate a much bigger picture.
 This is not a football movie -- it's a rich and meaningful story about people who play football and the people who watch them, with respectful and poignant insights, beautiful performances, and sensitive treatment of issues that touch us all.

-Families can talk about what it feels like for these 17-year-old boys to carry so much of their family's and the town's sense of pride.
+Families can talk about what it feels like for the 17-year-old boys in Friday Night Lights to carry so much of their family's and the town's sense of pride.
 What's good about that?
 What's bad?

 Why was it so important to Don's father that he succeed?
 Why did he define success the way he did?
 Did his team's championship "carry him forever"?

 How do parents help their children learn what success means?
 If it is not football that defines success in your community, what does?